 The Air Points marker is a handy tool to keep track of the air power allocations of each side.

-The modules are geared toward solitaire play, without any provision for the fog of war rules.
-There are no player sides defined, so there is no masking of units.
+The modules are geared toward solitaire play, with minimal allowance for the "fog of war" rules (i.e. concealing variable strength levels in the mouse-over stack viewer).
+There are no player sides defined, so no unit masking is possible.

 The VCS table is offered as an improvement on the published game's strength chit draws, since VASSAL game pieces are able to record their own properties the chits are not necessary.

 One nitpick is that north and south on each map runs left-right.
 Rotating the map 90 degrees clockwise to put north at the top was not practical since all the location text (cities, towns, forests) would read sideways.